How long does it take to road trip around Australia?

-We love to promote smaller group tours that offer a more personalised experience and have researched the best available.
-Find tours by state and then decide which option is best for you, self-drive or organised tours.
+We love to promote smaller group tours that offer a more personalized experience and have researched the best available.
+Find tours by state and then decide which option is best for you, self-drive or organized tours.

 This depends on personal preference as well as where the journey around Australia is starting from, plus the time of year.

 Summer in Australia means it is hot in most places, but it is also the wet season up North, not ideal perhaps – it has the advantage of enabling people to see places when they are green and lush, plus has a totally different feel to when it is dry.
 Places like Kakadu in the Northern Territory open up a to a whole different experience – BUT, many roads, towns, and communities are cut off due to higher river levels, plus it is extremely humid.

 May to August is generally considered the best time to head north, warm dry days for the most part, though can be very cold overnight in central Australia.
 Most unsealed roads are accessible at this time.
 During these months it is winter down south, so a great reason perhaps to head north.

 Expedition Australia – The Big Lap DVD Series